Sail boat in fog, Illulissat, Disko Bay

 Finally, we arrived in Lerwick, Shetland, to poor visibility which spoiled a great photographic opportunity when a skua downed a northern gannet and the two did battle for some time right on the edge of the fog.
 Later in the day, the sun bathed the island in warmth and light in sharp contrast to the horrendous wind and rain that our home county of Yorkshire was experiencing at the same time.

 The final day took us down the North Sea towards London.
 We could see the oil rigs off the east coast as we passed 30 miles off Bempton cliffs and the gannets of the area performed admirably for us as they dived into a bait ball.
+I didn’t realise it at the time, but on my distant photos of the gannets I found at least 2 whales, maybe minke but, unusually, accompanied by a blow, and one dolphin.
 There were plenty of kittiwake flocks, and a few puffins floated past in the wake of the ship.
 As we passed the Humber estuary the sea life began to dry up – a good time to change for dinner.

 We do like to visit these out of the way places and Greenland is up there among the most interesting.
 It’s hard to imagine what it would be like to live there permanently because we only saw the best.
 The summer months of midnight sun will soon be replaced by almost total darkness when the magnificent scenery will be almost blacked out until late spring and the, sometimes, balmy days that we experienced will become intensely cold.